 When you need to hire a lawyer, you’ve probably seen better days.

-Just the thought of hiring a lawyer sparks stress in most people.
-Fancy offices, suits, courtrooms, and legal jargon make it seem like hiring a skilled lawyer is a luxury.
+Just the thought of hiring a lawyer and the anticipated legal fees sparks stress in most people.
+Fancy offices, suits, courtrooms, and legal jargon make it seem like hiring an experienced attorney is a luxury.
 While this may be the case in some situations, others do not require extravagant out-of-pocket fees.

 But how much do lawyers cost, exactly?

 The legal field is extremely vast and varied.
 Different types of lawyers command different pricing structures.
-In this post, we want to explain a few of the most common attorney fees you’ll come across when hiring a lawyer.
-Let’s get going.
+In this post, we will explain a few of the most common attorney’s fees you’ll come across when hiring a lawyer.

 Contingency Fee Agreement

-Contingency fees are typically the most client-friendly – and least intimidating.
-Under a contingency fee agreement, there is no out-of-pocket cost to hire a lawyer.
+Personal injury lawyers often work under a Contingency fee arrangement.
+Contingency fees are typically the most client-friendly — and least intimidating.
+Under a contingency fee agreement, You pay no out-of-pocket cost to retain legal counsel.
 Instead of collecting an hourly or task-based rate, the lawyer makes a percentage of the total payout AFTER they win the case, and won’t demand a penny upfront.

 Personal injury, bankruptcy, malpractice, and lemon law are a few areas in which attorneys usually work on contingency agreements.